To add, remove or update a listing, email email@example.com.

 Women Marines Association, Ohio-3 Florence Jelsma Fawley chapter, a veterans association specifically for women Marines, meets quarterly in the Columbus-Dayton area.
 For information, email firstname.lastname@example.org.

 Urban Beekeepers of Central Ohio, 7 to 8:30 p.m. the second Thursday of every month at St. Andrew Presbyterian Church, 1450 E. Dublin-Granville Road, Columbus.
 Membership for calendar year is $10.
-Participants will hear expert speakers, view demonstrations and join in activities.
+Participants will learn from expert speakers, view demonstrations and join in activities.
 For more information email email@example.com.

 Community Prayer Meeting, 10 a.m.
 Wednesdays at Reynoldsburg United Methodist Church, 1636 Graham Road.
 Call 614-866-5864.